backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Shield, WAF & Firewall.md

 ---
 ## Shield
 - To **protect from DDoS attacks**.
+- *AWS Shield Standard*:
-- *Shield standard is free* and *activated for every AWS customer*.
+	- *Free service* that is *activated for every AWS customer*.
-- There is a *shield advanced which is paid*.
-Some features are
-	- *24/7* support.
-	- *Bill reimbursement* for the incurred costs during the attack.
+	- Provides protection from attacks such as *SYN/UDP Floods*, Reflection attacks and other layer 3/layer 4 attacks.
+- *AWS Shield Advanced*:
+	- Optional DDoS mitigation service (*$3,000 per month per organisation*)
+	- *Protect against more sophisticated attack* on Amazon EC2, Elastic Load Balancing (ELB), Amazon CloudFront, AWS Global Accelerator, and Route 53
+	- *24/7 access to AWS DDoS response team* (DRP)
+	- Protect against higher fees during usage spikes due to DDOS. *Reimbursement*.

 - Enable *consolidated billing for organisation*.
 - Shield can be used with: